 A is the same as B modulo C, except for differences accounted for or explained by C

 Which is the definition we wrote about in congruence modulo paragraph.

-However, modulo is not only used in a math context.
-Sometimes you can hear it in everyday conversations - then it probably means ignoring, not accounting for something, with due allowance for something, e.g.:
+However, modulo is not only used in a mathematical context.
+Sometimes you may hear it in everyday conversation, where it probably means ignoring, not accounting for something, with due allowance for something, e.g.:

 The design was best so far, modulo that parts that still need some modification.

 Percent - a symbol of a modulo operation

 The modulo operation is often used in programming languages.
 For this, % - percent - is widely used to denote this operation.
 If you're curious about the origins of the % sign, we strongly encourage you to read the short paragraph we put together about the history of the percent sign.